-Recently, a cousin texted me, asking questions about the original Peloton cycle versus the Bike Plus.
-He and his wife were thinking about getting the Peloton but they weren’t sure which one to buy.
+A few months ago I covered the topic of the original Peloton cycle versus the Bike Plus.
+That was when a cousin had texted with questions.
+Why?
+Because he and his wife were thinking about getting the Peloton but they weren’t sure which one to buy.

 So the exercise of answering my cousin’s text, with the pros and cons of each, while weighing the cycle versus the bike plus, was good for us to go through, too.
 And I thought it might be helpful for my readers, too.

-Therefore, I’ve put together the following, side-by-side comparisons of the original Peloton cycle versus the Bike Plus, from fees to footprint and more, to see if it’s worth it to get the newer equipment or get a second original bike.
-If I’ve missed anything or didn’t answer questions, let me know.
+Therefore, I’ve put together the following, side-by-side comparisons of the original Peloton cycle versus the Bike Plus.
+This comparison covers everything from fees to footprint and more.
+So, if you find yourself questioning the Peloton bike vs Bike Plus, you can see if it’s worth it to get the newer equipment or get a second original bike.

 Overview of Peloton Cycle versus Bike Plus